edwinksl/ZotPlus.github.io/better-bibtex/Citation-Keys.md

 ---
-title: Citation Keys.md
+title: Citation Keys
-redirect_from:
+redirect_from: "/better-bibtex/citation-keys.html"
-- citation-keys.html
 ---
-# Citation Keys.md
+# Citation Keys

 Standard Zotero BibTeX citations keys are fully auto-generated, using an algorithm that usually generates unique keys.
 For serious LaTeX users, "usually" presents the following problems: